Structural Equations for Critical Points of Conformally Invariant Curvature Energies in 4d: Introduction and Main Results

 \end{Co} $ \square$\\

 The four-dimensional situation bears striking resemblance to the two-dimensional Willmore problem.
 Some differences arise, mostly due to the fact that the $(S,\bR)$-system does not close.
-Nevertheless, the various highly structured equations satisfied by critical points make it possible to obtain analytical information.
+Nevertheless, the various highly structured equations satisfied by critical points make it possible to obtain analytical information, under some smallness hypothesis on $\bh$.
 This is the main subject of \cite{Ber2}.

 \reset